BBC Television Shakespeare: Behind the scenes

 The week prior to the screening of this episode in both the UK and the US, the first-season episode King Richard the Second was repeated as a lead-in to the trilogy.
 The episode also began with Richard's death scene from the previous play.

+Anthony Quayle returned to the role of Falstaff almost thirty years after first playing him at the Festival of Britain.
+His performance was more humanised in this later version.
+Falstaff, as the character who exists on a more meta-theatrical level, is the only character to speak directly to camera.
+Giles used a narrow lens during battle scenes, both to keep the combatants clear in the front of the frame and to reduce the depth of field, so the limited studio sets were blurred in the background.
+Tim-Pigott Smith noted that the fight choreography was specifically targeted at rejecting any notion of nobility in the battles, both large and small.

+Cedric Messina saw the Henriad as a "sort of Curse of the House of Atreus in English".
+In considering character motivation, Giles learned that Prince Hal had been given, by his father, as a hostage to Richard II during the latter's trip to Ireland, to ensure his father's loyalty.
+Richard treated Hal very well, and Giles wondered if this was one reason for Hal's reaction against his father before and during this play.

 The Prefaces to Shakespeare episode for The First Part of King Henry the Fourth was presented by Michael Redgrave who had played Hotspur in a 1951 RSC production directed by Anthony Quayle.
 The Shakespeare in Perspective episode was presented by musician, art historian and critic George Melly.